-In partnership with the WV Office of Emergency Services and other agencies, continue to support the USGS/NIMA Homeland Security Infrastructure Program (HSIP) in the development of statewide critical infrastructure data sets.
+As part of the Homeland Security Grant Program, assist the WV Office of Emergency Services and other agencies to develop statewide critical infrastructure data sets.

-· Geological Map Digital Conversion Project
+· Geological Map Digital Conversion

-Partners with the WV Geological and Economic Survey (WVGES) to generate GIS coverages of 1:24,000-scale geological maps.
+Partner with the WV Geological and Economic Survey (WVGES) to generate GIS coverages of 1:24,000-scale geological maps.
 Publish a report on digital conversion procedures for geologic maps.